 - The application grouping, which is a simple business unit or microservice group.
 Generally, one application is developed and maintained by one small or medium team.

 - Isolates configurations of multiple applications, such as configurations in multiple environments.

 Each configuration item may have different influences on the system.
 For example, an incorrect change of the log level can change the log volume in the system, and generally have no other negative effects.
 While changes to the connection pool, thread pool, threshold value, and host configuration often exert influences on a server level or an application service cluster level.

 The consequences of incorrect changes to global routing rules, load balancing policies, network configurations, and other key configurations of the distributed system can be significant.
 Therefore, prioritizing configurations to different impact levels (such as P0 to P4) by their influences is a good practice.

-If you place all the configuration items in one configuration set, then everyone will be making changes on the same configuration set.
-This not only results in more frequent configuration modifications and configuration push, but also increases the risks of conflicts and misoperations, creating barriers to better configuration authorization and control of configuration priority change process.
+If you place all the configuration items in one configuration set, everyone can make changes on the same configuration set, This not only results in more frequent configuration modifications and configuration push, but also increases the risks of conflicts and misoperations, creating barriers to better configuration authorization and control of configuration priority change process.

-By default, ACM Server does not provide data encryption on the host or when storing configuration.
-Sensitive configuration information, such as password, Token, and AccessKey must be encrypted before being stored in ACM.
+ACM Server does not provide data encryption by default on the host and in the configuration storage.
+Sensitive configuration information, such as password, token, and AccessKey must be encrypted before being stored in ACM.

 ACM provides configuration encryption tools in APIs and in the console for you to encrypt the information before being stored in ACM.